YOGA FOR NEW GENERATION

-A balanced autonomic nervous system with all physical and physiological process, e.g. Digestion, Respiration, Circulation, Endocrinal secretion
+- A balanced autonomic nervous system with all physical and physiological processes, e.g. Digestion, Respiration, Circulation, Endocrinal secretion

 How it works

-Yoga is the easiest way to save the young generation from moving towards violence, suicides and depression, and restlessness, etc. When today’s new generation moves towards violence, moves towards suicides, live in depression, in such situation yoga will be the easiest way to save them and also build better and beautiful future ahead.
-It saves the genetics degeneration.
+Yoga is the easiest way to save the young generation from moving towards violence, suicide, and depression, restlessness, etc. When today’s new generation moves towards violence, moves towards suicide, and lives in depression, in such situation yoga will be the easiest way to save them and also build a better and more beautiful future ahead.
+It saves genetic degeneration.

 Yoga and the Young Generation

-We tend to think of yoga as something for adults – a way of increasing overall physical and mental wellbeing for those of us who have begun to feel the aches, pains, tension and stresses that inevitably come with being a grown-up.
-But yoga can also benefit younger people and any ages of people.
-Ages of 7 to 100 years more also can practice yoga because yoga is for all.
+We tend to think of yoga as something for adults – a way of increasing overall physical and mental well-being for those of us who have begun to feel the aches, pains, tension, and stresses that inevitably come with being a grown-up.
+But yoga can also benefit younger people and any age of people.
+Ages 7 to 100 years more also can practice yoga because yoga is for all.

 Yoga can also have an impact on stress management, obesity (also as a part of physical exercise), and better concentration & memory.

-Research has shown that educational curriculum incorporating stress-management programs improve academic performance, self-esteem, good knowledge, well discipline, morality, social & family relation, classroom behavior, concentration and emotional balance.
+Research has shown that educational curricula incorporating stress-management programs improve academic performance, self-esteem, good knowledge, well discipline, morality, social & family relation, classroom behavior, concentration, and emotional balance.

-Various individual controlled studies have shown that yoga appears to be a promising complementary therapy and stress-management tool for children, adolescents, and adult with very low reports of adverse effects.
-Yoga as a therapeutic intervention has positive effects on psychological functioning, especially in children coping with emotional, mental and behavioral health problems.
-Yoga deals good food habits, good sleep, recreation, rest, psycho-counseling, etc.
+Various individual controlled studies have shown that yoga appears to be a promising complementary therapy and stress-management tool for children, adolescents, and adults with very low reports of adverse effects.
+Yoga as a therapeutic intervention has positive effects on psychological functioning, especially in children coping with emotional, mental, and behavioral health problems.
+Yoga deals with good food habits, good sleep, recreation, rest, psycho-counseling, etc.